kennysong/Flask-on-EC2/README.md

  sudo apt-get install build-essential python python-dev python-virtualenv git nginx
  ```

 4. Start nginx with `sudo /etc/init.d/nginx start`.
 Navigate to the instance's public IP address (make sure the instance's Security Group allows HTTP).
-You should see a nice nginx welcome page.
+You should see an nginx welcome page.

 ####The following steps will set up Flask using this repository's content.